Loop Example: Nested Loops

 NEXT

-As a simple example that shows how this works, let's create a multiplication table.
-This is done row by row -- the outer loop variable are the rows, and the inner loop variable the columns.
+This is done row by row -- the outer loop variable constitutes the rows, and the inner loop variable the columns.

 At the start the script will ask how many rows and how many columns our table shall have.

-Buffer mode gets started, and both the row and column indices are set to 1.
+Buffer mode gets started, and both the row and column variables are initialized.

 Now the nested loops begin:

-If the column index is 1, a line break is written to the buffer (when the buffer is empty, this gets ignored).
+At the beginning of each row a line break is written to the buffer with the command && (when the buffer is empty, this command is ignored).

-The calculation that uses the two indices is performed, the result gets written to the buffer in accumulation mode -- of course, what you do with the nested loops may be more complex than the simple multiplication we use in our example.
+The calculation that uses the two variables is performed (the line $row $col * &), the result gets written to the buffer in accumulation mode -- of course, what you do with nested loops will probably be more complex and have more lines than the simple multiplication we use in our example.

-If this makes the column index exceed its maximum, it is set back to 1, and the row index is increased by 1.
+If this makes the column variable exceed its maximum, it is set back to 1, and the row variable is increased by 1.

-If the column index exceeds its maximum, the loop is ended, and a message is displayed.
+If the column variable exceeds its maximum, the loop is ended, and a message is displayed.

-The script, let's call the script file mtable, could look like this:
+Let's first do our task with a DO loop.
+The script, let's call the script file mtable1, could look like this:

 I1: PROMPT $nrows Enter number of rows for multiplication table: